StarKRE22/Atomic/Docs/Elements/Collections/ReactiveArray.md

 # 🧩 ReactiveArray&lt;T&gt;

 Represents a **fixed-size reactive array** that emits events when elements change.
 It provides indexed access, supports enumeration.

-> [!TIP]
-> Use this class when you need a read-write reactive array with change notifications and iteration support.
+Use this class when you need a read-write reactive array with change notifications and iteration support.

 > [!IMPORTANT]
 > For high-performance iterations, it is recommended to use a `for` loop instead of `foreach`.